AquaDraco/UnityStationWiki/Implementing-Interactions.md

         2. IInteractable&lt;MouseDrop > components on target object in component order.
     2. If we saved a MouseDraggable during the initial click but the mouse never moved past the drag deadzone and we have not held the mouse button down longer than MaxClickDuration...
-         1. IF2 - PositionalHandApply - check interactions in the following order until one occurs.
-            1. IInteractable&lt;PositionalHandApply> components on used object (for the object in the active hand, if occupied), in component order.
-            2. IInteractable&lt;PositionalHandApply> components on target object in component order.
-        1. IF2 - HandApply - if no PositionalHandApply interactions happened, check interactions in the following order until one occurs.
+        1. IF2 - HandApply and PositionalHandApply - check interactions in the following order until one occurs.
-            1. IInteractable&lt;HandApply> components on used object (for the object in the active hand, if occupied), in component order.
+            1. IInteractable&lt;HandApply or PositionalHandApply > components on used object (for the object in the active hand, if occupied), in component order.
-            2. IInteractable&lt;HandApply> components on target object in component order.
+            2. IInteractable&lt;HandApply or PositionalHandApply > components on target object in component order.
-        2. If no HandApply interactions occurred, check the old system to see if a click interaction occurs - uses InputTrigger and stop as soon as one occurs.
+        2. If no HandApply or PositionalHandApply  interactions occurred, check the old system to see if a click interaction occurs - uses
+           InputTrigger and stop as soon as one occurs.